Introduction and History

 AACRAO and the AACRAO Standardization of Postsecondary Education Electronic Data Exchange (SPEEDE) Committee have been at the forefront of the development of electronic student records exchange.
 When the AACRAO SPEEDE Committee was first appointed in 1988, computers were still in their infancy and few people owned a home computer.
 The development of a standard format and server network for the exchange of electronic records was a truly visionary achievement resulting in the first SPEEDE EDI format, released in 1990.
 It helped pave the way for significant changes in the way student records and data are exchanged, and how institutions conduct their business processes.
 The server network (University of Texas at Austin Server, established in 1997) reached a milestone in January 2013 after exchanging its 35 millionth electronic education record.

-In 2008, AACRAO appointed the Electronic Transcript Task Force to examine the current state of technology for electronic transcript exchange, describe best practices, and forecast future developments (their report can be found here).
+In 2008, AACRAO appointed the Electronic Transcript Task Force to examine the current state of technology for electronic transcript exchange, describe best practices, and forecast future developments (Transcript Task Force Final Report).
 One of the conclusions of the report was that while there were well-defined standards and best practices for transcript exchange using EDI (Electronic Data Interchange) and XML (eXtensible Markup Language), AACRAO had not yet developed best practices and guidance for the exchange of transcripts using an increasingly common PDF format.
-Bob Morley and John “Tom” Stewart also noted in their chapter on electronic records in the AACRAO 2011 Academic Record and Transcript Guide that the “production and dissemination of PDF transcripts are not guided by any standards, guidelines or best practices to date” (page 71).
+Bob Morley and John “Tom” Stewart also noted in their chapter on electronic records in the AACRAO 2016 Academic Record and Transcript Guide that the “production and dissemination of PDF transcripts are not guided by any standards, guidelines or best practices to date."

 The AACRAO SPEEDE Committee was tasked with developing best practices and guidelines for processing electronic portable document format (PDF) transcripts.
 This document represents that compiled list of best practices for PDF transcript exchange.